frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 **Step 1**: Construct the Prefix Sum Array $P$

 ![]({{ site.baseurl }}/assets/images/PrefixSum1.jpg)
-_Figura 11.1.1.1.A - Step in the Prefix Sum Algorithm: The image shows the calculation of the first two elements of the prefix sum array $P$ from the original array $A$._{: class="legend"}
+_Figura 11.1.1.1.A - Step in the Prefix Sum Algorithm: The image shows the calculation of the fifth element of the prefix sum array $P$ from the original array $A$._{: class="legend"}

 Compute $P$: